-First, there is flexibility in God’s manner of perpetrating the accommodated self– disclosure.
-Secondly, accommodation is intrinsically an act of divine condescension to the level on which human beings live and experience the reality of their own lives.
+First, there is flexibility in God’s manner of perpetrating the accommodated self-disclosure.
+Second, accommodation is intrinsically an act of divine condescension to the level on which human beings live and experience the reality of their own lives.
 God continually demonstrates his willingness to stoop to the level of those to whom he is seeking to reveal himself.

-Thirdly, accommodation evidences the intensity of and complete commitment to God’s desire for self– communication and relationship with human beings.
+Third, God’s accommodation evidences the intensity of and complete commitment to achieving desire for communication and relationship with human beings.

-Fourthly, understandings of accommodation through biblical anthropomorphism are particularly indicative of God’s desire for relationship and offer a non– linguistic analogy of how God might communicate himself to human beings.
-Finally, the fundamental aim of accommodation is communication between God and human beings.
+Fourth, understandings of accommodation through biblical anthropomorphism are particularly indicative of God’s desire for relationship and offer a non-linguistic analogy of how God might communicate himself to human beings.
+Finally, the fundamental aim of accommodation is relational communication between God and human beings.
 Words are not the exclusive means by which this communication occurs.
 Words are merely signs and pointers to a reality which is behind and transcends the means of its expression – the person Jesus Christ who is the greatest accommodation to humanity’s inability to apprehend God.

-Returning to Swain’s comment that “communication, theologically understood is never less than an exchange of words”, the counter– question that might be posed is whether a non– verbal encounter with and experience of God should inevitably be perceived as less than words.
+Returning to Swain’s comment that “communication, theologically understood is never less than an exchange of words,” the counter-question that might be posed is whether a non-verbal encounter with God should inevitably be perceived as less than words.
 Does the absence of words inherently mean a lesser degree of revelation than that which might be achieved by linguistic means?
-Cannot God be encountered personally before or without their utterance?
-As has been highlighted already, the substantial theological scholarship which perceives verbal expression and cognitive appropriation of truth to be essential for apprehending God creates tensions in relation to the view that for some, words or the lack of them do not have the last word.
+Cannot God be encountered personally, either before or apart from their utterance?
+The substantial theological scholarship which perceives verbal expression and cognitive appropriation of truth to be essential for apprehending God creates tensions in relation to the view that for some, words or the lack of them do not have the last word.

 SLIDE TO WHERE ON THE IQ SPECTRUM DOES GOD’S ACCOMMODATION STOP?